fluxcd/website/content/en/blog/2021-01-06-january-update.md

 Thanks also to everyone who contributed to the latest two releases:

+- Flagger 1.6.0:
-- Flagger 1.6.0: Support for A/B testing using Gloo Edge HTTP headers based routing.
+  - Add support for A/B testing using Gloo Edge HTTP headers based routing
 - Flagger 1.5.0:
   - Flagger can be installed on multi-arch Kubernetes clusters (Linux AMD64/ARM64/ARM).
   - The multi-arch image is available on GitHub Container Registry at